interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 *Parameters*

-* ``account``: Parachain account identifier (links this identifier to the AccountId associated with the process where this secure id is to be used, e.g. the user calling :ref:`requestIssue`).
+* ``account``: Parachain account identifier (links this identifier to the AccountId associated with the process where this secure id is to be used, e.g., the user calling :ref:`requestIssue`).

 *Returns*